WDI-SEA/react-development-course-materials/Additional Resources/Review Guides/apis-heroku-programming-types-review-guide.md

 * **Imperative programming**
   - As compared to declarative programming.
-  - An approach to programming in which you write every single thing that happens.
+  - An approach to programming in which you write out every single thing that happens.
   - Focuses on the _why_, _how_, _where_, and _when_ of a program.
   - It allows for precise control over your code and line-by-line code execution.
   - Commonly found in object-oriented programming environments.